seedcommons/madeline/documentation/accounting/README.md

 # Madeline Accounting Features
+## Accounting README

+### About
 Madeline includes support for managing loan financial data with Quickbooks Online.

 Detailed documentation of this functionality is found throughout the classes in the Accounting namespace.
+See `app/models/accounting`.

 ### General Notes

-* Quickbooks Online is considered the authoritative source for accounting data.
+* [Quickbooks Online](https://developer.intuit.com/docs/00_quickbooks_online/1_get_started/00_get_started) is considered the authoritative source for accounting data.
 * Madeline's roles include:
     * Allowing easy viewing and editing of transaction data for a given Loan.
 In Quickbooks, the data is not easily viewable by loan.
     * Allowing easy creation of various types of standard transactions.